michaelbale/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.josefowiczlab.org/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include T cell biology, Epigenetics, hematopoiesis, and Bioinformatics.
+bio: At the intersection of T cell biology, Epigenetics, Hematopoiesis, and Bioinformatics.

 # Interests to show in About widget
 interests: